 (to be located in the College Teaching and Learning section of the 90-hour plan; see further information below)

-For complete information on program requirements, for new or prospective students please consult the Music Graduate Handbook 2014-2015.
-For current students please consult the Music Graduate Handbook 2013-2014 (PDF) and the Ball State University Graduate Catalog, or contact the Coordinator of Graduate Programs in Music.
+For complete information on program requirements, for new or prospective students please consult the Graduate Music Handbook 2015-2016.
+For current students please consult the Graduate Music Handbook 2014-2015 and the Ball State University Graduate Catalog, or contact the Coordinator of Graduate Programs in Music.

 Copyright © 2017 Ball State University 2000 W. University Ave.
 Muncie, IN 47306